SNL fans react to ‘incredible’ Halsey performance with Lindsey Buckingham

 Halsey was appearing on the popular US sketch show for the fifth time

-Halsey returned to Saturday Night Live for their fifth performance on the show this evening (10 October), and was joined on stage by Lindsey Buckingham.
+Halsey returned to Saturday Night Live for their fifth performance on the show (10 October), and was joined on stage by Lindsey Buckingham.

 Halsey began by singing “I’m Not A Woman, I’m A God” before later being joined by Lindsey Buckingham, who recently released his first solo album since leaving Fleetwood Mac.